Ruh (Soul)

 For most of my life I experienced things I could not explain.
 Knowing something before it happened.
 Feeling a shift in a room before anyone had spoken.
 Dreams that carried information I had no logical access to.
 For years I filed all of it under some vague category of intuition and kept moving.
 It felt safer to have a small explanation than no explanation at all.

-But the experiences kept coming.
-And then one period of my life arrived where they stopped being subtle.
-For more than a month I was pulled deep into meditation and what met me there was relentless.
+The experiences kept coming.
+Then one period of my life arrived where they stopped being subtle.
+For more than a month I was pulled deep into meditation.
+What met me there was relentless.
 Dreams that wouldn't let go.
-Visions of myself in lives I had no memory of living, all carrying the same thread, the same quiet insistence.
+Visions of myself in lives I had no memory of living.
+All of them carrying the same thread.
+The same quiet insistence.
 Let go.
 Let the light in.
-My guides, or God, or whatever name you give to the force that loves us enough to be persistent, had run out of patience with the gentler nudges.
+My guides, or God or whatever name you give to the force that loves us enough to be persistent, had run out of patience with the gentler nudges.

-And then one night a single word arrived.
-Fana.
+Then one night a single word arrived, Fana.
+It repeated through my dreams, over and over, as though making sure I wouldn't forget it by morning.
 In Sufi tradition it means the annihilation of the ego, the dissolving of the self into something infinitely greater.
 I had not gone looking for that word.
 It found me.
-And in the stillness after it came, I understood something I had been circling for years without landing on.
+In the stillness after it came, I understood something I had been circling for years without landing on.
 These experiences were never random.
 They were never just intuition.
 They were my soul communicating.
 Guiding.
 Speaking in the only language that bypasses the mind entirely.

 “Think back.
 Has there been a moment, a pull, a dream, a feeling you talked yourself out of, a coincidence too precise to be accidental?
 What if it was never coincidence at all?”

 Your soul does not wait for you to be ready before it begins speaking.
 It has been speaking since long before you thought to listen.
-In the split-second knowing you dismissed as a lucky guess.
-In the persistent feeling that the life you are living, however comfortable, however correct it looks from the outside, is not entirely yours.
+In the moment you knew, and called it coincidence.
+In the life that looks right from the outside but never quite feels like yours.
 In the longing itself.
 That longing is not a symptom of something missing.
 It is a signal from something very much present.

 The ancient traditions understood this.
-Every wisdom path that has survived centuries points to the same truth.
-That beneath the noise of thought, beneath the performance of identity, beneath the persona we have carefully constructed to move safely through the world, there is something that knows.
+Every tradition that has survived centuries, points to the same truth.
+Beneath the noise of thought.
+Beneath the performance of identity.
+Beneath the persona we built to move safely through the world.
+There is something that knows.
 Something that has always known.
-The Sufis called it Rooh.
+The Sufis called it Ruh.
 Others call it the higher self, source, the I am.
 The name matters far less than the recognition.

 This is not a gift given only to mystics and prophets.
 It is not reserved for those who have spent decades in meditation or walked some long and difficult road.
 It is available to every human being without exception because it is not something you acquire.
 It is something you already are.
 The work, and it is work, is simply the slow and sometimes uncomfortable process of releasing what has been covering it.
 The ego's insistence on being the loudest voice in the room.
 The mind's habit of turning every feeling into a problem to be solved.
 The persona built carefully over years to keep you safe and legible to the world around you.

 Beneath all of that.
-Beneath all of it.
 Something in you already knows.

-Before you read anything else on this page, I want to ask you something.
+Before you read anything else on this website, I want to ask you something.
 Sit with it rather than answer it quickly.

 Has your soul already been trying to reach you?
 Not someday.
 Not in theory.
-Right now, in the life you are already living.
+Right now, in the life you're living.
 In the dreams you remember and the ones you don't.
 In the moments of knowing you couldn't explain.
 In the longing you carry.

 What if your soul guided you to read this today?
-And what if this is simply the moment you decided to listen?
+What if this is simply the moment you decided to listen?

 The entries in this living library are written from the inside of my journey, not the outside looking in.
 They are not instructions.
 They are invitations.
 Come back to them when something stirs.
 That stirring is the point.